Operation Homecoming

 Shelby Foote On Literary Influences

 Shelby Foote learned his craft from past masters of European and American literature.
 Well, the writers have influenced me as a writer, never mind the war.
 Anything else, of course, influenced me most.
 Proust and Faulkner, French are two big influences in my life, and they influence the way I write about war.
-But the …
+But the one who influenced me to write about war will probably Tolstoy certainly.
+And before Tolstoy, all, sizable influence me all to the good, I think, because they had the right idea, which turned out which was the first really communicated confusion of war. it’s about a war, but you don’t know whether it’s war or not.
+They don’t realize that he’s saying that he wrote Napoleon after all …

 Read more